 As many people start the cycling in Passau on a weekend, hotels along the cycle path have peak days where many guests crash in.
 This often makes it a bit uncomfortable for those who have not pre-booked accommodation as well as it forces tour operators to accommodate late booking guests into less convenient places.
 You also share the cycle path with more people on those peak days.

 Some tour operators offer to start their self-guided cycle tours in Schärding, instead of Passau.
 Schärding is a picturesque, small town, situated from Passau ten miles up the Inn River.
 Schärding is slightly more difficult to reach by public transportation than Passau.

 Hiring a local cycling guide on your self-guided bike tour

-If you organise self-guided cycling holidays for a group, think about adding the convenience of a local guide.
+If you organise a cycle tour for a group, think about adding the convenience of a local guide.
 No discussion about what turn to take, having someone speaking the local language, and most important: Having someone to blame for the weather! :-) Joking apart, there are plenty of good reasons for being accompanied by a local and simply making more out of your stay.

 It usually makes sense for groups of about eight to ten and more cyclists.
 Klick the button below and fill in the appearing form.
 We will get back to you shortly.